skalenetwork/skale-ci-integration_tests/README.md

 **Workflow**
 1. Update environment for test suites.
 Run command: "bash ./update_environment.sh ["*test suite name*"]".
 List of possible test suites is located at header of the script.
 If not a single test suite is provided then all tests suites' environments will be updated.
 2. Run tests.
-Run command: "bash ./run_tests.sh ["*test name*"]".
+Run command: "bash ./run_tests.sh [*option*] ["*test name*"]".
 List of possible test is located at header of the script.
 If not a single test is provided then all tests will be updated.
+    Possible options:
+        -a  Run all possible tests
+        -g  Run group of tests
+        -s  Run tests in suite
+        -t  Run one test